edwartiu/senior-design-gui-prototype/README.md

-# senior-design-gui-prototype
+# Sight Guide GUI Prototype
-Tkinter prototype for Android application logic for team Sight Guide's Senior Design Project
+This repository serves as a Tkinter prototype for an Android application logic for team Sight Guide's Senior Design Project